particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 When variables are changed at a given level, the changed are staged for delivery to devices.

 Added, removed, or changed variables can be delivered immediately to online devices.
 For devices that are offline, changes are delivered when the device connects to the cloud.

-Optionally, you can have online devices also wait until the next cloud connection to update their variables when rolling out updates.

 ## Console